kartikg2016/robotshop/README.md

 GUI for managing a robot shop.

 Team:
-Kartik Gupta
+Kartik Gupta,
-Pavanaj Biyani
+Pavanaj Biyani,
-Shweta Shikarkhane
+Shweta Shikarkhane,
 Winston Starling

 To execute the program on MinGW the command used is :